gastonstat/stat151a/README.md

 ## 1. Introduction

-:speaker: __ABOUT__: By the end of this introductory module, you will be able to:
+:card_index: __ABOUT__: By the end of this introductory module, you will be able to:

 - Define what a linear model is (in what sense a model is said to be linear)
 - Describe the high-level intuition of regression (and the regression function)